Gullfaxi171/angular-photosphere-directive/README.md

 ```
 ##Advices

+* You can now put several photospheres on the same webpage !

 * Big resolutions values can have effects on the performances.
 * Don't use too heavy pictures (like 10 Mo), people don't like to wait...

-##Known bugs

-* Issue with the controls when there are two photospheres on the same page.
-I'm trying to correct it soon.

 ##Coming Soon
 * Headtracking control (with webcam)